All Products

 • Cloud Backup does not charge a fee when you use a replication target vault to restore data to a resource in the same region.

-When you restore data to an on-premises NAS or a local server over the Internet instead of a VPN or a leased line, outbound traffic fees are generated.
+When you restore data to an on-premises NAS file system or a local server over the Internet instead of a VPN or a leased line, outbound traffic fees over the Internet are incurred.
 Traffic fees are charged based on the actual amount of data restored.
 For more information, see On-premises NAS restore fees and Local server file restore fees.

 FAQ

-The feature itself is free of charge.
-You are charged for the capacity of the replication target vault that is used during replication.
-In a cross-region scenario, you are also charged for traffic.
+The feature itself is free.
+You are charged for the storage capacity of the replication target vault used in the replication.
+If the replication occurs across regions, you are also charged for traffic.
 The account that owns the replication target vault is charged for both storage capacity and traffic fees.
-For more information, see Billing details.
+For more information, see Billing.

-What is the difference between cross-account replication of backup vaults and cross-account backup?
-What are their application scenarios?
+What is the difference between cross-account backup vault replication and cross-account backup?
+What are their use cases?

-Cross-account replication of backup vaults means that a source account has already performed a backup and generated backup data.
-The source account replicates its own backup vault data to another Alibaba Cloud account to achieve backup data redundancy or enable cross-account use.
+Cross-account backup vault replication means that a source account that has already performed a backup and generated backup data replicates its backup vault data to another Alibaba Cloud account for backup data redundancy or cross-account use.

-Cross-account backup means that a backup operations account centrally issues backup policies to other accounts.
-The backup data of these other accounts is stored in the backup operations account.
-The backup operations account uses this backup data to perform data restoration as needed, which achieves centralized management of backup data.
+Cross-account backup means that a backup operations account centrally manages backup policies for other accounts.
+The backup data of the other accounts is stored in the backup operations account.
+The backup operations account uses this backup data to restore data as needed to achieve centralized management of backup data.

-Both methods are widely used in enterprise data security and compliance scenarios.
-You can also combine both methods to achieve both centralized management and redundancy of backup data.
+Both methods are widely used for enterprise data security and compliance.
+You can choose the method based on your company's specific needs.
+You can also combine both methods to achieve both centralized backup data management and backup data redundancy.

 image

-What is the billing basis for the usage of a mirror vault?
+What is the billing basis for the billable storage usage of a replication target vault?

-Can I set the synchronization frequency for cross-account replication of backup vaults?
+Can I set the synchronization frequency for cross-account backup vault replication?

 For example, the source backup vault is backed up once a day, but the replication target vault only needs to be synchronized once a week.

-Currently, the regions that support zone-redundant backup vaults are China (Hangzhou), China (Shanghai), China (Beijing), China (Zhangjiakou), China (Ulanqab), China (Shenzhen), China (Hong Kong), Japan (Tokyo), Singapore, Indonesia (Jakarta), and Germany (Frankfurt).
+Currently, the regions that support ZRS are China (Hangzhou), China (Shanghai), China (Beijing), China (Zhangjiakou), China (Ulanqab), China (Shenzhen), Hong Kong (China), Japan (Tokyo), Singapore, Indonesia (Jakarta), Germany (Frankfurt), and Malaysia (Kuala Lumpur).

 References